Rogét Chahayed

 Rogét Lutfi Chahayed (born May 31, 1988) is an American record producer and songwriter.
-Referred to as "one of hip-hop and pop's most dependable hit machines" by Billboard, Chahayed has received nine Grammy Award nominations; in 2022, he was nominated for Producer of the Year, Non-Classical.
+Referred to as "one of hip-hop and pop's most dependable hit machines" by Billboard, Chahayed has received 11 Grammy Award nominations; in 2022, he was nominated for Producer of the Year, Non-Classical.

 A conservatory-trained pianist, he began production work under the wing of mentor Dr. Dre.
 He was named one of XXL's hip-hop producers of the year in 2020, 2021, and 2022, named one of Variety's Hitmakers for 2021 and 2022, and Genius named him the top producer of the year in 2022.

-Chahayed's credits include the singles "Broccoli" by DRAM, "Bad at Love" by Halsey, "Sicko Mode" by Travis Scott, "Laugh Now Cry Later" by Drake, "Kiss Me More" and "Vegas" by Doja Cat, "First Class" by Jack Harlow, and Bruno Mars and Rosé's "APT."
+Chahayed's credits include the hit singles "Broccoli" by DRAM, "Bad at Love" by Halsey, "Sicko Mode" by Travis Scott, "Laugh Now Cry Later" by Drake, "Kiss Me More" and "Vegas" by Doja Cat, "First Class" by Jack Harlow, Bruno Mars and Rosé's "APT.," and "Janice STFU" by Drake.
 He also co-wrote Miguel's single "Sky Walker."